 Immediate Past President - Duane Schell, Chief Technology Officer - North Dakota

 As chief technology officer, Duane is responsible for the long term vision and strategic direction for technology across North Dakota’s state government and educational system.
 This includes architecture, management and operations of the state’s technology infrastructure and end user compute as well as providing world-class service management in a manner that enables, empowers and inspires stakeholders and citizens.
 He has been part of the organization since 2001 with his most previous role being the director for the network services division.

 A North Dakota native, Duane enjoys many of the outdoor activities the state has to offer.
 He is also actively involved in the community youth football program and spends as much of his free time as possible with his two children.
 He holds a B.S. and M.B.A. from the University of Mary.

-Western Region President - Ryan Kramer, North Dakota
+Western Region President - Julie Arp, North Dakota

 Julie Arp represents North Dakota IT as a business analyst manager, overseeing agile product owners and business analysts as they support agencies’ critical business applications.
 Julie has extensive experience in ERP systems, program management, project management and IT management.
 She especially enjoys developing positive customer relationships by delivering state-of-the-art, reliable technology to fit her customers' business needs.

 After a few decades of experience in IT, Julie is focused on providing people-centric leadership to the IT industry and prides herself on being a positive voice in advocating for technical workers.
 Julie is a strong change agent and thought leader who enjoys reading, TED talks, and throwing the ball for her faithful dogs.